oscarhiggott/BeliefMatching/README.md

 A complete example using sinter (including the definition of `generate_example_tasks` and plotting) can be found in the `examples/surface_code_threshold.py` file.

-Note that this sinter integration uses `sinter.Decoder` which, as of Sinter v1.10, is only available in the latest pre-release distributions on PyPI.
-Therefore the sinter dependency is set as `sinter>=1.11.dev1670280005` in the `setup.py`.

 ## Tests